charlottedevs/developer-survival-kit/README.md

 # developer-survival-kit
 wisdom for developers

+## Responsibilities of a Developer
+Following are some useful traits and practices for Developers.
+This is by no means an exhaustive list, and it's by no means a required list, but rather a collection of recommendations.
+Your workplace will determine your required responsibilities and the things you must do to maintain your position in the organization.
+This is a list of things you should do as a good Develpment Team Member or a citizen of your organization.

+* Be a team player.
+Follow your team's conventions and processes
+* Be vocal.
+Communicate frequently: particularly blockers, risk or other inhibitors to progress
+* Be constructive.
+Offering criticism without solutions is poor form
+* Be helpful.
+You are part of a larger team working toward a common goal.
+* Be mindful.
+When you write code, leave it in the condition you would hope to find it in.
+* Be open.
+Your ideas are good and important, but so are the ideas of others.
+You don't know everything.
+* Be aware.
+Listen in meetings and to your team members.
+Information is everywhere.
+* Be present.
+Whether you're in the office or remote, participate in discussions, meetings and other events.
+* Be responsible.
+Deliver on your promises, set realistic expectations and communicate when you cannot meet your goals.
+* Be flexible.
+Process is good, but progress is better.
+Sometimes you have to work around process to make progress.

 ## Responsibilities of a Development Team Lead
 Following are some useful tasks for Development Team Leads to take on and own.
 This is by no means an exhaustive list, or a required list, but rather a list of recommendations.
 Your unique work environment, team structure and team makeup will determine which of these items are useful or necessary.